prasad26-cse/Calendar-Applications-For-Communication-Tracking-app/README.md

 # What is the use of this Repo
 This Project is a Simple ReactJS Project which demonstrates the following

+# Simple ReactJS Project Template

+This project demonstrates the following key features of ReactJS:

-*Creating a Component in React  Making HTTP calls* -Making HTTP calls**
+- Creating a Component in React
+- Making HTTP calls
--Communicating between parent and child component -Using Bootstrap along with React
+- Communicating between parent and child components
+- Using Bootstrap along with React
--Using Basic Routing in React
+- Using Basic Routing in React

--The project Template can be used to build bigger projects
+This project template can be used as a foundation to build bigger ReactJS projects.